 7.2.1.
-Collision probability and access success probability
+Collision Probability and Access Success Probability

 As expected, UDs achieve lower P_c and higher P_s for all ranges of L when $\eta = 0.1, 0.2$, as illustrated in Figs. 10 and 11.
 Having all φ preambles available for access competition of a small fraction of L enables such significant improvements.
 On the other hand, the performance of NUDs deteriorates with larger L values.
 However, NUDs still exhibit better performance when compared with the baseline scheme and also with NGDs when γ is configured with the same value as η .
-This comparison will be further discussed in Section 7.5.
+This comparison will be further discussed in Subsec.
+7.5.
 For an extreme case with $\eta = 0.5$, the performance of UDs also degrades when L > 120k.
+However, this configuration will significantly improve the performance of NUDs

-However, this configuration will significantly improve the performance of NUDs as the number of NUDs would reduce substantially.
-In Section 7.4, the performance tradeoff between UDs and NUDs with respect to the value of η will be further elaborated.
+865 However, this configuration will significantly improve the performance of NUDs as the number of NUDs would reduce substantially.
+In Subsec.
+7.4, the performance tradeoff between UDs and NUDs with respect to the value of η will be further elaborated.

-As shown in Figs. 10-11, the performance of the legacy 5G scheme is similar to that of the UDs and NUDs given that $\eta = 0.5$.
+As shown in Figs. 10 - 11, the performance of the legacy 5G scheme is similar to that of the UDs and NUDs given that $\eta = 0.5$.
 Since legacy 5G does not employ device grouping, the number of devices competing for RA slots is twice as many as for UDs and NUDs with $\eta = 0.5$.
 At the same time, the total amount of available resources for legacy 5G is also doubled for UDs and NUDs with the same η value due to the fact that there are two RA slots within each subframe.
+Accordingly, the amount of resources used by each device type is half of what is available for legacy 5G.
+Therefore, the performance of these three schemes is similar based on the given configuration.
+From these figures, it is clear that the UDs still exhibit better performance when the $\eta = 0.1$ or 0.2 thanks to the concept of having separate resources for URLLC traffic.